Save the CFPB

 Protect our financial watchdog!

-establish an independent financial watchdog to protect their money
+helped establish an independent financial watchdog to protect

-years, this watchdog is under attack.
-Congress and the current
+fifteen years, this watchdog is under attack.
+Congress and the

-Administration have blocked – or are attempting to repeal – several
+current Administration have blocked – or are attempting to repeal

 What's more, the agency has changed